 SeaHorse Water Taxi Can Take You from Arrival to Vacation Across the Virgin Islands

 Need to get from St. Thomas Airport to Tortola or Virgin Gorda or Jost Van Dyke or St. John?
 SeaHorse Water taxi can help!
 We offer a unique land and water taxi service that can take you from the airport to the charter boat and everywhere in between.
 We will pick you up from your location in the US or the British Virgin Islands and seamlessly get you to your destination across borders.
 Is your plane arriving too late to make the last ferry or will customs be closed when you arrive?
 No worries!
 SeaHorse can get you to your destination and can get you through customs – even if it is after hours.

 As we serve as a water taxi to both the BVI and USVI, we need to get our clients through customs.
 We need to know the rules and guidelines to rapidly get you cleared to enter the country.
 Nobody wants to stand in line… well, maybe there are those few who go to a magical kingdom and spend more time standing in line than on vacation.

 We have developed our Rapid Customs Processing program to keep you on vacation as much as possible.
 While you are in the boat sipping your selected beverage, relaxing, and chatting with friends, our captain goes into the customs house.
 With your passport, the completed paperwork, and cash fees, he works with the officer to clear you through customs.

 Customs – After Hours

-We know its not your fault that your flight is delayed, but you still must deal with the consequences.
+We know it's not your fault that your flight is delayed, but you still must deal with the consequences.
 We work with you to minimize that impact.
-Our operations team has moved thousands of passengers over their years.
+Our operations team has moved thousands of passengers over the years.
 Our experienced team has a variety of strategies to manage to get you through customs after hours.
 We know what works and what doesn’t.